pawel-t-wolny/pawel-t-wolny/README.md

 Hi!
 I am Paweł, building software by day and trying to break it by night :)

-I love making stuff, CTFs, ethical hacking, surfing, skiing, kickboxing and more.
+I love making stuff, surfing, skiing, kickboxing and more.

 **Currently working on:** 🤫
 <div align="center">